CORE FASHION DESIGN DIPLOMA PROGRAM

 Instructor of Elements of Design and The Range

 Heather Young was born into a family of makers.
 Her grandmother was a seamstress for Modernize Tailors in Vancouver’s Chinatown.
 Her mother sewed her dresses and taught her rug hooking at an early age.
 She is the founder of The Craft Lab and has an extensive background in clothing & textile design spanning more than twenty years.
-In fact she can’t remember a time when she was not in love with textiles.
+In fact, she can’t remember a time when she was not in love with textiles.
 After working for her uncle’s Aero Garments, she completed a fashion design degree from LaSalle College in Montreal and returned to her native Vancouver to begin the clothing line Dust.
 She designed and sold the woman’s line to stores in New York, Montreal, Tokyo and Vancouver.
-Design collaborations include contemporary dance, film, theater companies and boutiques.
+Design collaborations include contemporary dance, film, theatre companies and boutiques.
 In 2013 Heather completed a Masters of Fashion and Textiles from the Glasgow School of Art specializing in textile design using natural dyes.
 Her interests lie in sustainability and fashion, design process and building community through making.
 She has been teaching textiles for over a decade.

 Instructor of Elements of Design, Illustration, Textiles, and The Look

 Jennifer Gagne is a freelance apparel designer and developer working with a variety of brands based in the UK, United States and Canada and specializes in Intimates, Performance Apparel, Outerwear and Swimwear design.
 Over the past 10 years, Jennifer has gathered an array of skills to compliment her apparel design background including project management, logistics, sourcing, product development and sales + marketing.
-Her roster includes: lululemon athletica and the lululemon lab, Aritzia, Erin Templeton, Kit + Ace, Urban Outfitters, Naked Underwear, Elita Intimates, Cotton Inc., WGSN and Girlfriend Collective.
+Her roster includes Lululemon Athletica and the Lululemon lab, Aritzia, Erin Templeton, Kit + Ace, Urban Outfitters, Naked Underwear, Elita Intimates, Cotton Inc., WGSN and Girlfriend Collective.
 She leads an active lifestyle surfing, skiing, running and motorbiking around Vancouver.

 Instructor of The Cut